Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 As with all boat hires in the Lake District, no experience is needed.
-You will be taken through safety information, how to drive the boats, guidance and advice on where to go as well as given all the safety equipment you need.
+You will be taken through safety information, how to drive the boats, guidance and advice on where to go, and all the safety equipment you need.

 Hiring a boat in the Lake District can be of the most tranquil experiences on the lakes, or the most adventurous.
 It really is up to you.

 Lake Windermere is the most popular and largest lake to explore.
 It also has the most boat hire options to choose from.
 There are so many we created a whole post about them!
 Check it out here and start planning your Lake Windermere adventure.

 Coniston Water is the third longest lake in the Lake District, and Coniston village is located on the western shore of the northern end of Coniston Water.
 The lake is about 5 miles long and half a mile wide.
 It is large enough to explore for hours in this popular Lake District boat hire location.
 Take in the views with a stunning mountain backdrop – a treasured moment to look back and smile on.

 This great Coniston map and guide provides lots of information about where to find places of interest and facilities on and around Coniston Water.

 Boat Hire is available from Coniston Boating Centre.
 Their small electric boat hires can accommodate up to 6 people.
 They can be hired for up to an hour so that you are never too far away from safety, and well-behaved dogs are welcome on board!

 They also have a range of open canoes, kayaks, rowing boats, paddleboards, electric bikes and more to hire.
 Check out their website for more information, along with a live webcam.